First forward simulation with LMDz-SACS#

 j. datavect#

-The datavect plugin is used to define the various inputs:
+The datavect plugin defines the various model inputs:

 datavect: plugin: name: standard version: std components: concs: parameters: XX: ... inicond: parameters: XX: plugin: type: field name: LMDZ version: ic ... ... meteo: plugin: name: LMDZ version: mass-fluxes ... kinetic: plugin: type: field name: LMDZ version: photochem ... prescrconcs: plugin: type: field name: LMDZ version: prescrconcs parameters: YY: ... ... flux: parameters: XX: ...